jleal7/AuE8230_Group3/catkin_ws/src/assignment2B_turtlebotteleop/README.md

 ![](images/linearVel_rawData.png)

 As can be seen from the raw data, within the linear region, the commanded velocity and actual velocity are basically 1:1.
 So now we know that when we command a velocity to the turtlebot it is interpretting it in m/s.
+This actually makes sense since the turtlebot motors have built-in encoders, so assuming you have the units right, if you command 0.1 m/s the motors should produce very close to 0.1 m/s- which they did.

 We now had an upper limit on our v_x and began doing the same calibration process for our w_z.
 We did a couple of runs which can be seen here: